 Repossession of residential property

-Under Section 42 of the County Court Act 1984, it is possible to request that a judge transfer the order to the High Court for enforcement by a High Court Enforcement Officer under a writ of possession.
-It is important that the order is made correctly and the right wording is used when seeking such an order.
+Under Section 42 of the County Court Act 1984, it is possible to request that a judge transfers the order to the High Court for enforcement by a High Court Enforcement Officer under a Writ of Possession.
+It is important that the application is made correctly, and the right wording is used when seeking such an order.
 If you are owed rent, you can also add a claim for money due to the application for a possession order.
 High Court Enforcement Officers can enforce such matters much more quickly than the County Court Bailiff.

-On receipt of your instructions, we will respond very quickly to execute the writ in order to ensure that the property is returned to the Landlord’s possession.
+On receipt of your instructions, we will respond very quickly to execute the Writ of Possession to ensure that the property is returned to you as soon as possible.

-Writ of Possession in combination with a Writ of Control
+Combined Writ of Possession and Writ of Control

-If you are also owed rent arrears, and you have obtained a High Court a writ of control you may wish to combine this with a the writ for possession of the property.
-Thereby this allows commercial rent recovery being attempted in the process of terminating the lease agreement.
+If you are also owed rent arrears, and you have obtained a High Court Writ of Control, you may wish to combine this with a Writ of Possession take back possession of the property.

-If have not yet obtained a CCJ, you can still contact us, and we will gladly provide advice on the best steps to take prior to issuing to ensure you have the best chance of recovering your debts.
-We can also connect you with our panel solicitors who are able to assist in the issuing of claim, possession proceedings or combined.
+If have not yet obtained a CCJ, you can still contact us, and we will gladly provide advice on the best steps to take prior to issuing proceedings to ensure you have the best chance of recovering your debts.
+We can also connect you with our panel of solicitors who are able to assist in the issuing of claims, possession proceedings or combined proceedings.

-Our panel are also able to assist in the issuing of
+Our panel can also assist in the issuing of:

 - Statutory Demands